RupertAvery/VsTools.Projects/README.md

 It grew out of a need to automate the insertion of newly created files using data extracted from existing files.

-**NOTE:** This is not supposed to be used inside Visual Studio as an alternative to writing an Visual Studio extension.
+**NOTE:** This is not supposed to be used inside Visual Studio as an alternative to writing a Visual Studio extension.
 Rather, it is a way to automate modifying the csproj XML easily, without having to think about elements and attributes and indentation.

 # NuGet